 Issue 1: Failure to complete ATF forms correctly

-Mistakes on forms can be as simple as misspelling a name or skipping a field.
-Perhaps information from ATF Form 4473 is not transferred accurately to Form 3310.4.
-Regardless of the error, these mistakes can create issues during an ATF audit.
+Common mistakes on ATF Form 3310.4 are a misspelled name, a skipped field, or incorrect information from ATF Form 4473 did not transfer accurately.
+Regardless of the error, these mistakes create issues during an ATF audit.